SamFelix03/pet-world/README.md

 ## Core Features

-### NFT Pets That EVOLVE!

-Watch your pet grow from a mysterious Egg into a majestic Adult companion!
-Evolution happens automatically on-chain, but requires your care and attention to progress through each stage.

-**The Evolution Journey:**

-- **Egg → Baby**: Your pet hatches after just 3 minutes (36 ledger sequences).
-No requirements needed - just wait for the magic to happen!

-- **Baby → Teen**: After 7 minutes total (84 ledger sequences from birth), your pet can evolve to Teen stage - but only if you've kept them happy!
-They need a happiness level of at least 60 to make this transformation.

-- **Teen → Adult**: The final evolution requires patience and excellent care.
-Your pet must be at least 12 minutes old (144 ledger sequences from birth), maintain happiness of 60 or higher, AND have health of at least 80.
-This is the ultimate test of your pet-raising skills!

-Each evolution triggers automatic regeneration of your pet's visual assets - new images and emotion-based videos that reflect their new stage.
-The evolution is permanently recorded on-chain, and your pet's personality in conversations evolves too, becoming more mature and wise with each stage.

 ### Play With Your Pets!

 Bond with your pet through interactive mini-games that increase their happiness and create lasting memories.
 FableLands features three classic games you can play directly with your pet: